hexiao0275/S2ADet/README.md

 [2023.08.18] Our paper is ready!

+## Introduction

+**Abstract.** Deep learning-based hyperspectral image (HSI) classification and object detection techniques have gained significant attention due to their vital role in image content analysis, interpretation, and broader HSI applications.
+However, current hyperspectral object detection approaches predominantly emphasize spectral or spatial information, overlooking the valuable complementary relationship between these two aspects.
+In this study, we present a novel Spectral-Spatial Aggregation (S2ADet) object detector that effectively harnesses the rich spectral and spatial complementary information inherent in the hyperspectral image.
+S2ADet comprises a hyperspectral information decoupling (HID) module, a two-stream feature extraction network, and a one-stage detection head.
+The HID module processes hyperspectral data by aggregating spectral and spatial information via band selection and principal components analysis, consequently reducing redundancy.
+Based on the acquired spectral and spatial aggregation information, we propose a feature aggregation two-stream network for interacting spectral-spatial features.
+Furthermore, to address the limitations of existing databases, we annotate an extensive dataset, designated as HOD3K, containing 3,242 hyperspectral images captured across diverse real-world scenes and encompassing three object classes.
+These images possess a resolution of 512$\times$256 pixels and cover 16 bands ranging from 470 nm to 620 nm.
+Comprehensive experiments on two datasets demonstrate that S2ADet surpasses existing state-of-the-art methods, achieving robust and reliable results.

 ## Installation
 Python>=3.6.0 is required with all requirements.txt installed including PyTorch>=1.7 (The same as yolov5 https://github.com/ultralytics/yolov5 ).